Issue 16, Apr 2021

 The concept of smart city has given rise to plenty of possibilities in our everyday lives, so do business opportunities for the E&M industry.
 ATAL has tapped into the business of smart mobility included in the Hong Kong Smart City Blueprint.
 A great example showcasing our commitment to and capabilities in developing the smart mobility business is the newly opened vehicle examination complex in Tsing Yi.

 The state-of-the-art vehicle examination complex is to replace three existing facilities in Kowloon and enhance vehicle examination efficiency with latest technology.
-Officially launched this month, the Transport Department Vehicle Examination Complex (TDVEC) will centralise the annual examination process for public transport passenger vehicles, all types of goods vehicles and special purpose vehicles that need to be re-licensed.
+Officially launched this month, the Transport Department Vehicle Examination Complex (TDVEC) will centralise the annual examination process for public transport passenger vehicles, all types of goods vehicles and special purpose vehicles.

 ATAL was awarded the contract for the design, supply, installation, testing and integration of advanced vehicle examination equipment and vehicle inspection control and scheduling systems for the TDVEC.